hollyschinsky/PouchDB-Sample/README.md

     [info] navigate to http://127.0.0.1:15984/_utils for the Fauxton UI.
     [info] GET / 200 - 127.0.0.1```

-3. Set up a remote database
+3. Set up a remote database in the `deviceready` event handler

         // Create the remote database to sync to myApp.remoteDB = new PouchDB("http://localhost:15984/tasks");